The home of the Digby family set within a "Capability" Brown landscaped garden

 Under 3s: free entry

-Historic Houses members visit for free.
-Please scan your membership cards with the staff at the Visitor Entrance on the day of your visit.
-Timed tour slots of the castle are available to book on the day at the Visitor Entrance or in advance on the website.
+Historic Houses members visit for free (on-the-day entry only: advance-purchase tickets cannot be booked for free with a membership card).
+Our staff at the Visitor Entrance will scan your card on the day of your visit.
+Timed tour slots of the castle are available to reserve on the day at the Visitor Entrance.

 Please also note that dogs are welcome in the Gardens, but not permitted in the castle (except guide or assistance dogs).